 Here are the blog posts related to the video below: Franciscan Ivy.
 Franciscan Desert Rose.
 Mexican “Lead-Free” Pottery.
 Comments to the “viewers” in this are from the original posting of the video as a Facebook Live video!
 Video is about 6 minutes long, and also shows you how to stretch one LeadCheck swab out to […]

 Orange plate, vintage Bauer, Los Angeles: 459,300 parts per million lead.
 [Sorry about the fuzzy photo!]
 Tested negative with Lead Check swab (which are designed to test for lead on painted surfaces – not pottery)- Why take the risk?
 The only way to know is lead is leaching is to send it to a lab. […]

 Blue plate, vintage Bauer, Los Angeles: 434,800 parts per million lead.
 Tested negative with Lead Check swab (which are designed to test for lead on painted surfaces – not pottery)- Why take the risk?
 The only way to know is lead is leaching is to send it to a lab.
 Better to have lead-free dishes […]

 Made in USA – Syracuse vintage china – 31,400 ppm lead “Old Ivory” Tested with an XRF —- #XRFTesting #LeadedDishes • #LeadSafeDishes For safer choices in dishware options, click here.

 Antique Syracuse China “Made In America” Old Ivory Teacup; Tested positive for lead (Pb) at 26,200 ppm when tested with an XRF instrument.
 The amount of lead that is considered toxic in an item intended for children is 90 ppm lead or higher (in the paint, glaze or coating.)
-Antiques and vintage items are not regulated and in most cases it is not required to mark them (for resale) as containing lead (and being potentially hazardous) […]
+Antiques and vintage items are not regulated for toxicity and in most cases it […]